-The Wall Anchor System permanently stabilizes your basement walls, offering the best opportunity to straighten the walls without the cost and disruption of foundation replacement.
+The Wall Anchor System permanently stabilizes your foundation walls, offering the best opportunity to straighten the walls without the cost and disruption of foundation replacement.

 Heavy-duty, galvanized earth anchors are embedded in stable, undisturbed soil outside your foundation wall.
 Each anchor is connected by a steel rod to a wall plate that provides clamping pressure against the inside of the foundation wall.
 This method also offers the potential to straighten the wall back to its original position.

-Call us for a free basement wall repair quote today!
-We serve Columbus, Springfield, Mansfield, and many nearby areas in Ohio.
+Call us for a free foundation wall repair quote today!
+We serve Columbus, Cincinnati, Dayton, Springfield, Mansfield, and throughout southern Ohio.

 (Above) A foundation wall showing severe signs of tilting at the top.